nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 });
 ```

 Here, `Object.defineProperty()` is called with a nonstandard `name` property on the third argument.
-When the `defineProperty` trap is called, the `descriptor` object does not have a `name` property but does have a `value` property.
-That's because `descriptor` is not a reference to the actual third argument to `Object.defineProperty()`, but rather a new object that contains only the allowable properties.
+When the `defineProperty` trap is called, the `descriptor` object doesn't have a `name` property but does have a `value` property.
+That's because `descriptor` isn't a reference to the actual third argument passed to the `Object.defineProperty()` method, but rather a new object that contains only the allowable properties.
 The `Reflect.defineProperty()` method also ignores any nonstandard properties on the descriptor.

 The `getOwnPropertyDescriptor` trap has a slightly different restriction that requires the return value to be `null`, `undefined`, or an object.
 If an object is returned, only `enumerable`, `configurable`, `value`, `writable`, `get`, and `set` are allowed as own properties of the object.
-An error is thrown if you return an object with an own property that isn't allowed, such as:
+An error is thrown if you return an object with an own property that isn't allowed, as this code shows:

 ```js
 let proxy = new Proxy({}, {